This Is Best Relief With A Practical Installment Agreement

 - You must be able to pay the total amount in six years (72 months) or less.

-If you can’t meet these conditions, it is still possible to pay in installments, but the case must be analyzed individually.
+If you can’t meet these conditions, it is still possible to pay in installments.
+But, the case must be analyzed individually.
 Often, these cases are good candidates for negotiation.
-Talk to an Enrolled Agent such as the EAs at Peace Of Mind Tax Help who have experience dealing with the IRS if you find yourself in this situation.
-A good tax Enrolled Agent can help you through the negotiation process and may even be able to lower the total amount of what you would pay.
+Talk to an Enrolled Agent, such as the EAs at Peace Of Mind Tax Help, who has experience dealing with the IRS if you find yourself in this situation.
+A good tax Enrolled Agent can help you through the negotiation process.
+And may even be able to lower the total amount of what you would pay.

 Installment agreement terms are based on the total amount owed.
-However, if you can prove to the IRS that you can’t pay the total amount of the debt in six years, then it’s possible to negotiate a settlement, ask for a suspension of collection activities (known as currently non-collectible status) or file for bankruptcy.
+However, suppose you can prove to the IRS that you can’t pay the entire debt in six years.
+In that case, it’s possible to negotiate a settlement.
+You can ask for a suspension of collection activities (known as currently non-collectible status) or file for bankruptcy.

 This is based on details you provide to the IRS regarding your income and assets.
-Before starting on any of these options, however, it’s a good idea to consult a tax resolution specialist, such as Peace Of Mind Tax Help, who can help guide you through the process to make sure that your interests are protected.
+Before starting on any of these options, however, it’s a good idea to consult a tax resolution specialist, such as Peace Of Mind Tax Help, who can help guide you through the process to ensure you protect your interests.

 Who decides how much I have to pay?

-The IRS typically bases the decision of how much you have to pay each month on the information you provide to them in an installment agreement request.
-If you are unable to pay the statutory minimum payment based on your debt, the amount can be based on your discretionary income; the amount you have leftover after paying your bills every month.
-It’s important to note that the IRS tends to label many expenses as discretionary.
-Money that is being used to pay private school tuition, cable TV, or dine-in restaurants is usually viewed as a discretionary expense.
+The IRS typically decides how much you have to pay each month based on the information you provide them in an installment agreement request.
+If you cannot pay the statutory minimum payment based on your debt, the amount can be based on your discretionary income; the amount you have left over after paying your monthly bills.
+It’s important to note that the IRS labels many expenses as discretionary.
+Money used to pay private school tuition, cable TV, or dine-in restaurants is a discretionary expense.

-If the IRS decides that you have to pay more than you reasonably can every month, it is possible to appeal the decision.
-Because these appeals can be time-consuming, however, many people choose to hire an Enrolled Agent (EA) before they apply for an installment agreement in order to ensure that the result is something that they can reasonably pay.
+If the IRS decides you have to pay more than you can afford, it is possible to appeal the decision.
+Because these appeals can be time-consuming, many people hire an Enrolled Agent (EA) before applying for an installment agreement to ensure that the result is something they can reasonably pay.

 IRS Payment Plan Fees and Interest

 Installment plans with the IRS almost always come with fees, penalties, and interest.
-At the time that you negotiate your installment plan, the number of penalties and the interest that you owe will be determined in accordance with the current laws.
+When you negotiate your installment plan, the number of penalties and the interest you owe will be subject to determination in accordance with the current laws.

-It’s important to realize that while it’s very unlikely that you will avoid paying any fees or interest, it may be possible to negotiate a lower rate or reduced penalty.
+It’s important to realize that while it’s doubtful that you will avoid paying any fees or interest.
+It may be possible to negotiate a lower rate or reduced penalty.
 You might want to consult with your Enrolled Agent representative to see if you can qualify for a reduced rate.

 What happens if I can’t pay my installment agreement?

-If you are unable to make payments on an installment agreement, it’s possible to offer a compromise settlement, ask that collection activities be suspended, or file for bankruptcy.
-In all of these cases, it’s important to understand the consequences of these decisions.
 An Enrolled Agent can help you to decide the right course of action.
+If you cannot make payments on an installment agreement, it’s possible to offer a compromise settlement, ask that collection activities be suspended, or file for bankruptcy.
+In all of these cases, it’s essential to understand the consequences of these decisions.

-If you find yourself unable to make payments after your installment agreement has started, it’s possible that the installment agreement can be revoked.
-Fortunately, the IRS typically waits between thirty and sixty days before deciding to revoke an installment agreement, so you will have some time before you have to make your payment.
+If you cannot make payments after your installment agreement has started, it’s possible that the installment agreement can be revoked.
+Fortunately, the IRS typically waits between thirty and sixty days before deciding to rescind an installment agreement.
+So you will have some time before you have to make your payment.

-If you cannot make the payment, it is possible to ask for a change in your payment plan.
-Typically, these are granted in cases where there has been a significant change in income or financial circumstances.
+If you cannot make the payment, you can ask for a change in your payment plan.
+Typically, these are granted in cases with a significant change in income or financial circumstances.